FelixOnline/v2/content/articles/2016-3-11-id-say-i-lost-90-of-my-friends-circle-when-i-said-that-i-was-going-to-transition.md

 **AJ**: I do.
 I think, overall, our culture is great and I am proud to be Indian.
 We have great literature, we have great cinema, great food.
 We have a lot to be proud of, and I very strongly identify as Hindu.

-**FELIX**: Sure, the Rigveda says “Vikruti Evam Prakriti” – ”Perversity/diversity is what nature is all about; what seems un\-natural is also natural”.
+**FELIX**: Sure, the Rigveda says “Vikruti Evam Prakriti” – ”Perversity/diversity is what nature is all about; what seems un-natural is also natural”.
 Why was that attitude lost?

 **AJ**: Personally, I’m just not sure if Indian society was ever widely accepting of LGBT+ people.
 Many very modern texts are also supportive, but they just aren’t lived up to.
 A lot of the stereotypical ideas about what it means to be an Indian person aren’t linked with our faith, they’re not linked with our history – they’re behaviours that have been developed since we arrived here in the UK.
 It’s our religion that preaches tolerance, acceptance and love.
 It’s our culture that has distorted itself, through greed, continually seeking material gain and being overly concerned about what others think of us.